Sharpton, at meeting with Kamala Harris, says Smollett should face ‘maximum’ punishment if allegations true

 Harris, who initially called the incident a "modern day lynching," did not make any additional statement on the case in light of the recent developments.

 Sharpton spoke hours after Smollett surrendered to authorities and was charged for filing a false police report, related to allegations he orchestrated the attack against himself.
-Police say the actor, who is black and gay, hired the two brothers who are also black to stage what the actor reported was a racist and homophobic attack against him early on Jan.
+Police say the actor, who is black and gay, hired two brothers who are also black to stage what the actor reported was a racist and homophobic attack against him early on Jan.
 29 in downtown Chicago.

 When Smollett first claimed he was attacked, Sharpton came out in support of the actor.